Skip to main content

 Right-side outside chain turn #

 Start from an open position.
-The footwork is the same as a right-side pass.
+The footwork is the same as a right-side inside turn.
 The handwork is different.
 On step 1 do a prep to your right, and do not do a prep for step 2, instead, go directly into a J-hook (rotating clockwise) over her head.
 You have to be fast.
 It takes 2.5 chain turns.

 Right-side inside pass into parallel position #

 Use it from an open hold.
-The footwork and most of the handwork is the same as in a right-side inside pass turn.
+The footwork and most of the handwork is the same as in a right-side inside turn.
 The follower will turn and her back should be visible by the end of step 2.
 Immediately when the follower’s back is visible, slide your hand from her back to her shoulder (3&4), and down the arm (5).
 You should have a parallel handhold when finishing the anchor step (5&6).

 Right-side pass into closed position #

 Use it from an open hold.
-The footwork and most of the handwork is the same as in a right-side inside pass turn.
+The footwork and most of the handwork is the same as in a right-side inside turn.
 The follower will turn and her back should be visible by the end of step 2.
 Immediately when the follower’s back is visible, place your right-hand fingers in between her shoulder blades.
 As the follower rotates, the right hand will be flat against the shoulder blade, achieving a closed position.
 In steps 3&4, make step 4 bigger.
 Also make 5&6 bigger than usual to close the gap between you and the follower, otherwise there will be a lot of space between you both, as if you were in an open position.

 Right-side inside chain turn #

-Right-side outside leader turn #
+Right-side outside leader turn into left shoulder-lock #

 Use it form an open hold.
 Same as a right-side pass up step 4.
 On the 5&6, the leader turns clockwise 1 time to the left of the slot into a left shoulder-lock.
 The back part of the hand should be firmly placed on the follower’s right shoulder for leading the following step.